acceber1473/ThingWorxAnalytics/README.md

 A simple ball launcher was built and trained using linear regression to better understand how to integrate ThingWorx with SPIKE Prime.
 Then, more complex methods of training (eg. neural networks, gradient boosts, random forests, etc.) were explored using the SPIKE Prime puppy system, with a MQTT protocol acting as the main communication method between SPIKE and ThingWorx Analytics.

+Below, is a flowchart of the general training process.
+Although the SPIKE Puppy is featured, the process is applicable to any SPIKE system.

 ![Untitled_Artwork 49](https://user-images.githubusercontent.com/49819466/128409745-270eaaea-e580-485b-9fd5-d6a1e227b1f7.jpg)

+[Here](https://drive.google.com/drive/folders/1ASOn0lAOdE_gR4C9Febgn0rY1Nz9imzS?usp=sharing) is a link to a Google Drive with even more resources.